 There are two ways to pay for these aligners, a lump sum or monthly payments.
-If you make the one-time payment, they will cost $1,895.
-If you decide to pay monthly, you’ll have to pay a $250 upfront and then $79/month.
+The one-time payment costs $1,895.
+If you decide to pay monthly, you'll have to pay a $250 upfront and then $79/month.
 Their website also periodically offers discounts on both monthly and one-time fees.
 The impression kits cost $79 on their own but are free if you purchase them with a whitening kit.
 Additionally, you get one set of free retainers for use after your aligner treatment has finished.
-Also if you don’t love the treatment map that you are sent, you will get a refund.
+Also if you don't love the treatment map that you are sent, you will get a refund.

 Smilelove does not accept CareCredit cards.
 They do have a payment plan option ($250 down and $79 per month) and do take some forms of dental insurance.

 Is Smilelove legit?

 Smilelove has its fair share of positive reviews and the basic function of the retainers is very similar to other clear braces brands.
 So, in our opinion, Smilelove may work for some people.
 But if you're looking for a little extra in care, efficiency and precision, we recommend working with Candid which works exclusively with orthodontists to plan and monitor your care.